 The 2016 review was conducted as a direct response to the WHO’s conclusion, issued in 2007, “mainly from animal evidence, that shift work involving circadian disruption is probably carcinogenic to humans.”
 The International Agency for Research on Cancer (IARC), part of the WHO, included night shift work in their list of carcinogens.

 In 2012, a study in the journal Occupational and Environmental Medicine suggested a causal link between night shift work and increased risk for breast cancer.
 This previous study reported as high as a 40% increased risk for night shift workers, pointing to the disruption in sleep as the cause for this increased risk.
-The authors of the study pointed out that that light at night suppressed the body’s natural release of melatonin, which in turn could increase the release of estrogen, a known risk factor for breast cancer.
+The authors of the study pointed out that that light at night suppressed the body’s natural release of melatonin, which in turn could increase the release of estrogen, a known Anything that increases or decreases a person’s chance of developing a disease. for breast cancer.

 Night Shift Work Effects on Obesity & Smoking